-The Bonds will be offered by the Commission at competitive bidding on July 13, 2017 in accordance with the Notice of Sale, the form of which is attached to this Official Statement as Appendix C.
+The Bonds were offered by the Commission at competitive bidding on August 31, 2022 in accordance with the Notice of Sale, the form of which is attached to this Official Statement as Appendix C.

 This Official Statement does not include information concerning the nature and terms of any reoffering.